KDAB/knut/docs/API/script/lspdocument.md

 #### <a name="switchDeclarationDefinition"></a>**switchDeclarationDefinition**()

+!!!
+Warning "Experimental API"
+    The API here is still experimental, and may change in follow-up release.
+Use it at your own risk.

 Switch between the function declaration or definition.

 #### <a name="symbols"></a>vector<[Symbol](../script/symbol.md)> **symbols**()

 Returns the list of symbols in the current document.

+#### <a name="transformSymbol"></a>**transformSymbol**(const QString &symbolName, const QString &jsonFileName)

+!!!
+Warning "Experimental API"
+    The API here is still experimental, and may change in follow-up release.
+Use it at your own risk.

+Runs a list of transformations defined in a JSON file on the given `symbolName`.
+The JSON file is loaded from the path specified in `jsonFileName`.